Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38.6 20170703 =

+* Fix: Simplify the maintenance check page autoloading.
+Will now just click the link automatically instead of trying to ajax load the next page.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/elementor/">Elementor</a> adds support for the <a href="https://wordpress.org/plugins/elementor/">Elementor Page Builder plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/gravity-forms/">Gravity Forms</a> adds support for the <a href="http://www.gravityforms.com/">Gravity Forms</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/global-blocks-for-cornerstone/">Global Blocks For Cornerstone</a> adds support for the <a href="https://wordpress.org/plugins/global-blocks-for-cornerstone/">Global Blocks for Cornerstone</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/mailster/">Mailster</a> adds support for the <a href="https://codecanyon.net/item/mailster-email-newsletter-plugin-for-wordpress/3078294">Mailster</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/ns-cloner/">NS Cloner</a> adds support for the <a href="https://wordpress.org/plugins/ns-cloner-site-copier/">NS Cloner</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/smart-slider-3/">Smart Slider 3</a> adds support for the <a href="https://wordpress.org/plugins/smart-slider-3/">Smart Slider 3</a> plugin.

+= 38.5 20170614 =

+* Fix: Broadcasted column not properly displaying linked posts for page post type.

+= 38.4 20170605 =

+* Tested with Wordpress v4.8
+* Fix: Show "Broadcasted" column on ALL post types that are in the custom post type settings.
+Action has prio 100, which should ensure the columns are shown even for those badly coded plugins that reset the visible columns.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/ultimate-member/">Ultimate Member</a>: adds support for the <a href="https://wordpress.org/plugins/ultimate-member/">Ultimate Member</a> plugin.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/change-post-status-during-broadcast/">Change post status during broadcast</a>
+* New: Added override_child_permalink action, and a <a href="https://broadcast.plainviewplugins.com/snippet/override-child-permalink/">snippet showing how to use the action to selectively override child permalinks</a>.
+* Code: Added more debug info during BC, this time about the parent post broadcast data (link data).
+* Code: Cut down a little on the attachment debug info.
+* Code: Added switch_broadcast_data() method.
+* Code: Check for blog existence during each_linked_post.

+= 38.3 20170523 =

+* Fix: Allow Broadcast to be activated on a single install.
+* Fix: Check for plugin existence before trying to extract info for system info tab and debug dumps.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/slider-revolution/">Slider Revolution</a> adds support for the <a href="https://revolution.themepunch.com/">Slider Revolution</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/jetpack/">Jetpack</a> adds support for <a href="https://wordpress.org/plugins/jetpack/">Automattic's Jetpack plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/user-role-sync/">User Role Sync</a> sync user roles between blogs.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/do-not-broadcast-a-taxonomy/">Do not broadcast a taxonomy</a> shows how to prevent a taxonomy from being broadcasted.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/remove-access-to-a-blog/">Remove access to a blog</a> shows how to remove access for a user to a blog, to prevent the blog from being shown in the broadcast meta box.

+= 38.2 20170428 =

+* New: Add edit link back to parent post in the broadcast meta box for child posts.
+* New: Add edit and view links for the parent post in the child post actions popup in the post overview.
+* New: Add edit and view links for the child post actions popup in the post overview.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/page-content-shortcode/">Page Content Shortcode</a> provides a <code>[bc_page_content slug="pageslug"]</code> shortcode to display the contents of a page.
+* Code: Rolling back usage of $blog->switch_to and ->switch_from.
+This is to un-unnecessarily futureproof things.
+* Code: Add find_unlinked_posts_blogs action to give developers choice of which blogs to search for unlinked children.
+Also works with the <a href="https://broadcast.plainviewplugins.com/addon/find-some-unlinked-children/">Find Some Unlinked Children add-on</a>.
+There's also a <a href="https://broadcast.plainviewplugins.com/snippet/find-unlinked-children-only-on-some-blogs/">code snippet</a> showing how to use the action.

 = 38 20170406 =